-The Sims 5 is officially in the works and the first look has been revealed
+The Sims 5 is officially in the works and it will include multiplayer features

 Project Rene teases collaborative play, and a huge advanced customising menu that allows users to create like never before.